Skip to content

 Malasaña, Madrid

-One of Madrid's reference cafes, still anchored by its own roasting identity and easy daily rhythm.
+One of Madrid's reference cafes, still anchored by house-roasted espresso, the island bar, and easy daily rhythm.

 Share